Ambohitsara M

-Ambohitsara M is a town and commune in Madagascar.
-It belongs to the district of Manakara, which is a part of Vatovavy-Fitovinany Region.
-The population of the commune was estimated to be approximately 7,000 in 2001 commune census.
+Ambohitsara M is a municipality in Madagascar.
+It belongs to the district of Manakara, which is a part of Fitovinany.
+The population of the municipality was estimated to be approximately 7,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 98.8% of the population of the commune are farmers.
 The most important crop is rice, while other important products are bananas, coffee and cassava.
 Industry and services provide employment for 1% and 0.2% of the population, respectively.